iambasantarai/portfolio/src/blogs/i-still-tink-about-her.md

 date: '2024-9-08'
 ---

-I still think about her.
+If you clicked.
+You still think about her.